-The temperance movement had long been strong in Kentucky.
-Residents expected that prohibiting alcohol would lead to improved health.
+The temperance movement had long been strong in the state.
+People expected that prohibiting alcohol would lead to improved health.
 To lower crime.
 And to decreased violence.
 That it would cause higher morality.
 Stronger families.
 More prosperity.
 And a better future for young people.

 But many residents weren’t going to let their freedom to drink be denied.
-Prohibition failed to deliver its promised benefits.
+Prohibition failed to deliver its promises.
 In fact, it made things much worse.

-Terrain and rurality combined to make the state an ideal place to make moonshine.
+Terrain and rural nature combined to make the state an ideal place to make moonshine.
 Bootleggers could easily make a lot of untaxed money quickly.
 They would bribe police, sheriffs and Probation Bureau officers.
 That was simply a cost of doing business.

 Widespread corruption lowered respect for Prohibition.
 It caused a decline in public morality.
 In turn, that caused a deep lack of respect for law.
-It became fashionable to flaunt the law.
-This was especially clear among young people.
+It became the fashion to flaunt law.
+This was clear among young people.

 Prohibition also led to a bad pattern drinking.
-It was infrequent but very heavy drinking.
+It was not hrequent but very heavy drinking.
 People didn’t go to a speakeasy to have a beer.
-They went to guzzle alcohol while they could.
+They went to get drunk.

-Bootleggers carelessly made their illegal products.
+Moonshiners carelessly made their products.
 So it often had lead toxins.
-They added creosote if they wanted to color it.
-So customers sometimes had paralysis, blindness or even death.
+So customers sometimes were paralyzed.
+Were blindned.
+Or even died.

 This led some drinkers to switch to hair tonic, sterno or drugs.
-Prohibition may have caused these actions.
+Prohibition caused these actions.